Castle Collector Logo

 Spiš Castle: 4.1 hectares of Slovak ruin

 Spiš Castle sits on travertine cliffs above eastern Slovakia.
 First written record 1120; centuries as the administrative centre of Szepes County in the medieval Kingdom of Hungary.
-The 41,426 square metres of fortified site (4.1 hectares) is the third-largest enclosed castle in Europe behind Malbork and Prague.
+The 41,426 m² of fortified site (4.1 hectares) makes it the third-largest enclosed castle in Europe behind Malbork and Prague.

 A 1780 fire reduced the castle to ruin and the structure stood abandoned for two centuries before 20th-century conservation stabilised the walls.
 UNESCO inscribed the site in 1993 alongside Spišská Kapitula and Žehra.
 The Spiš Museum occupies the restored sections.
 Visitor numbers run around 200,000 a year, with recent years approaching 212,000.
 The silhouette is visible from over 20 kilometres away across the Slovak hills.